Indigenous Faculty

 Information Services Librarian, Xwi7xwa Library

-Karleen is Anishinabek, Cree, mixed settler ancestry and a member of the Berens River First Nation.
+Karleen is Anishinaabe (Ojibwe, Swampy Cree) with mixed settler ancestry, and a member of the Berens River First Nation.
 She was born and raised on the unceded, ancestral, and traditional territory of the Syilx/Okanagan People.
-She received her BA from UBCO in Indigenous Studies and Gender and Women’s Studies.
-Afterward, she earned her Master’s in Library and Information Studies at UBC Vancouver.
+She completed her BA in Indigenous Studies and Gender and Women’s Studies at UBCO and earned her Master’s in Library and Information Studies at UBC Vancouver.

 More on Ms Delaurier-Lyle